I worry about the Dow.

 So how’s the rest of your life?
 Consider your career, your relationships, your health.

 By looking at the broad sweep of your affairs, you compartmentalize any single problem.

-In other words, don’t put all your concerns in one basket.
+In other words, diversify your portfolio of worries!
+Don’t put all your concerns in one basket.

 Look back: do you remember what you were distressed about 5 years ago?
 How about 5 minutes ago?
 Most problems are temporary, not permanent.